COSSAS/nedagen/README.md

 </div>
 <hr style="border:2px solid gray"> </hr>

 This tool builds a network with a user-defined size and profile.
-It can be scaled to approximately 1000 containers and the characteristics of the network can be easily modified.
-It also incorporates Atomic-operator to generate malicious network traffic (based on the MITRE ATT&CK framework).
+It can be scaled to approximately 1,000 containers and the characteristics of the network can be easily modified.
+It also incorporates [Atomic-operator](https://www.atomic-operator.com/) to generate malicious network traffic (based on the [MITRE ATT&CK framework](https://attack.mitre.org/)).
 All corresponding traffic is captured in PCAP(s)/JSON format for further data analysis.

-Protocols in the dataset:
+### Protocols in the dataset
 - ICMP
 - OSPF
 - BGP